 The integrity principle in a blockchain is assured by its protocol and relies on trust in the consensus mechanism and nodes.
-Trust cannot be enforced but can only be incentivised, e.g. by the use of certified software for interacting with the blockchain, by ensuring a way to identify nodes and if necessary and by using permissioned blockchain.
+Trust cannot be enforced but can only be incentivised, e.g. by the use of certified software to interact with the blockchain, by ensuring a way to identify nodes and if necessary, by using permissioned blockchain.
 The confidentiality principle should be implemented by measures applied to all instances of the blockchain, and by measures (possibly including the measures listed in section 4.2) applied to transaction data stored on- and off-chain.

 Additional measures to reinforce security in the context of blockchain technologies consist in continuous checks on the trustworthiness of the actors participating in the blockchain.

 To limit the impact that a potential algorithm failure may have on the security of personal data, technical and organisational procedures should be put in place.
-This may include means to disclose software vulnerabilities to all affected stakeholders, an emergency plan that allows algorithms to be changed when a vulnerability is identified, and ways to notify security incidents and personal data breaches to the relevant SAs and to communicate the incident to the involved data subjects.
-Furthermore, the governance of changes should be documented in a way to reduce the risk of misalignment between the specification and its implementation.
+This may include means to disclose software vulnerabilities to all affected stakeholders, an emergency plan to update algorithms when a vulnerability is identified, and procedures to notify security incidents and personal data breaches to the relevant SAs and to communicate them to the involved data subjects.
+Furthermore, the governance of changes should be documented to reduce the risk of misalignment between the specification and its implementation.

 Lawfulness of processing

-Given the fact that a Blockchain infrastructure allows certain data processing to be implemented on it, there is no one legal basis for all processing activities using blockchains.
-For each processing of personal data, the legal basis specific most appropriate for the processing’s purpose has to be determined.
-The legal basis for the processing of personal data must be one of those set out in Article 6 GDPR.
-Further, if data relevant for Article 9(1) GDPR is processed, then one of the exceptions mentioned in Article 9(2) GDPR apply.
-Several alternatives may exist permitting such processing, the assessment if there is a valid legal basis should be based on the specific context of the processing at stake.
+Given the fact that a blockchain infrastructure allows certain data processing to be implemented on it, there is no single legal basis for all processing activities using blockchains.
+Each processing of personal data must rely on one of the legal bases set out in Article 6 GDPR, taking into account its specific purpose.
+Further, if the processing involves personal data relevant for Article 9(1) GDPR, then one of the exceptions mentioned in Article 9(2) GDPR must apply.
+The assessment of whether a valid legal basis exists should be based on the specific context of the processing at stake.

 If consent is the legal basis for the processing under Article 6(1)(a) GDPR, it must comply with all the requirements laid down in Articles 4(11) and 7 GDPR.
 This includes that it must be a freely given, specific, informed and unambiguous indication of the data subject's wishes.
 Furthermore, consent can only be considered as freely given if the data subject has a genuine and free choice and is able to refuse or withdraw consent without detriment.
 Importantly, where the storing of personal data is justified on the basis of consent, the personal data must be deleted or rendered anonymous if that consent is withdrawn.

 Restrictions on data subjects’ rights are possible only to the extent described in Article 23 GDPR.
-Examples may include cases where blockchain solutions are implemented for anti-money-laundering requirements or for certain asset (e.g. real estate) inventories, which can be imposed by Union or Member State law.
+Examples may include cases where Union or Member State law requires blockchain solutions for anti-money-laundering purposes or for certain asset (e.g. real estate) inventories.
 In those circumstances, as required by Article 23 GDPR, restrictions on individuals’ rights must be proportionate, strictly defined in the law and respond to the specific requirement of necessity in a democratic society.

-A blockchain might also be used where the processing operation is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject to whom the personal data refer in line with Article 6(1)(f) GDPR . .
+A blockchain might also be used where the processing operation is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject to whom the personal data refer in line with Article 6(1)(f) GDPR .

 International transfers